 We don't want to do all the talking.
 We want you to be an active participant in your own rehabilitation.

 This article will focus on 5 essential and important questions to ask your physical therapist prior to treatment so that you know you are in the right hands and getting the best treatment possible.

 #1 What is your philosophy on diagnosis & treatment of my condition?
 In other words, what will my treatment entail?

 This is a very important question as I said above, not all physical therapy clinics or therapists are treated the same.
 Each has its own preferred treatment methods, philosophy, and diagnosis.

-For example, here at Back In Motion Sport & Spine Physical Therapy, our philosophy is looking at the body holistically to get to the root cause of your pain, injury, or stiffness so that you don’t ever have to deal with it again.
+For example, here at Back in Motion Physical Therapy & Performance, our philosophy is looking at the body holistically to get to the root cause of your pain, injury, or stiffness so that you don't ever have to deal with it again.

 All of our Doctors of Physical Therapy are Gray Method™ practitioners which is a method our owner and founder Dr. Scott Gray invented that pinpoints the cause of your pain easier and faster so that you can return to your active lifestyle and avoid taking painkillers, surgeries, or injections.